-It’s not easy to navigate through Nike’s sports bra sizes, or any brand’s sports bra sizes for that matter, without prior knowledge.
-Instead of using the standard measurement which is a combination of your band size and cup size, sports bras are usually sized as extra small to extra-large.
+It’s not easy to navigate through Nike’s sports bra sizes.
+Instead of using a combination of your band size and cup size, sports bras are usually sized as extra small to extra-large.

-Before knowing your size according to Nike, you first need to know your actual bra size (the number and letter).
-You can do the standard method of measuring your bra size, which is what fitters do.
+Before knowing your size, you first need to know your actual bra size (the number and letter).

-For a more accurate measurement that adheres to Nike’s sizes, you can use their online Bra Fit Finder found on their website.
-This converts your measurement to the exact size and support you need.
+For a more accurate measurement, use Nike’s online Bra Fit Finder on their website.

-Those who are sized 32, but are on the smaller side when it comes to boobage, can still fit into an extra small and may find it more secure than a bigger size.
+Those who are sized 32, but are on the smaller side can still fit into an extra small and may find it more secure than a bigger size.

-Nike’s large sports bras are a fit for women whose standard measurement falls on or in between 36D to 36E and 38A to 38C.
-This size is for those who are on the bigger side of the bust spectrum, whether in the breast area or in the underside of the boobs.
+Nike’s large sports bras are for women whose standard measurement falls on or in between 36D-36E and 38A-38C.
+This size is for women on the bigger side of the bust spectrum, whether in the breast area or in the boob’s underside.

-Extra-large is reserved for those who are very blessed in the boob department, usually women who sport top rated push up bras for plus sizes.
+Extra-large is for women who sport top rated push up bras for plus sizes.
 It includes 3 standard measurements: 38D, 38DD, 38E.
 Plus size women may also benefit from this option, along with women who are pregnant or nursing.

 Levels of Support

-In shopping for Nike sports bras, standard measurements and Nike sizes are not the only things you need to be aware of.
-They also differentiate their selection based on the level of support their bras offer, and you can try this with your best rated push up bras that is lined.
+Nike sports bras also differentiate their selection based on the level of support their bras offer, and you can try this with your best-rated push up bras that is lined.

-Light support means sports bras labeled as such are fit for mild exercises such as yoga, barre, and Pilates.
+Unlike medium support sports bras, light support sports bras are fit for mild exercises like yoga, barre, and Pilates.
 It’s also the option for fashion-related purposes like sporty-themed outfits.
-These sports bras are made for walking your dog or hanging out with gym buddies after a workout session.

 Who Could Wear Light Support

-Those who wear an extra small can get away with wearing light support even for slightly more taxing activities.
+Those who wear an extra small can wear light support for walks, casual sporty outfits or more taxing activities.
 Since they don’t have much boob weight to hold up or in, light support sports bras are enough.
-Those who wear a small can opt for this kind for walks and casual sporty outfits with some workout leggings.

-Sports bras under this type of support have thicker adjustable straps, moisture-wicking fabric to keep you dry throughout, and racerback or cut-outs for breathability and to allow a wide range of movement.
+Medium support sports bras are better than light support sports bras because they have thicker adjustable straps, moisture-wicking fabric to keep you dry throughout, and racerback or cut-outs for breathability and to allow a wide range of movement.

-Medium support is good for more strenuous activities than those previously mentioned.
-This could be for most types of trainings, dance classes, or gym workout sessions.
+Medium support is good for strenuous activities like trainings, dance classes, or gym workout sessions.

 Who Could Wear Medium Support

-High support is recommended for certified professionals and athletes who work mostly in an active environment.
-Sports bras with high support are good to use for endurance trainings, cheer, and almost all ball sports.
-The purpose of high support sports bras is to take pressure off of your shoulders and to keep your assets secure.
+High support sports bras are recommended for certified professionals and athletes who work in active environments.
+They’re good for endurance training and better than light support sports bras because they take pressure off of your shoulders and keep your assets secure.

 Who Could Wear High Support

-Those whose bra sizes are large and extra-large in Nike’s size chart might just opt for their high support bras.
-It ensures that you have ample amount of assistance in the adjustable straps, thick bands, and padding.
+Those whose bra sizes are large and extra-large might opt for high support bras.
+It ensures you have ample amount of assistance in the adjustable straps, thick bands, and padding.